« Previous Page

 Obstetrics and Gynecology.2, 3

-Children younger than one year of age may benefit from a vitamin D supplement.
+Most doctors suggest 400 IU of vitamin D each day from a supplement.
 Talk with your doctor about how much and what sources of vitamin D are

 right for your child in addition to your child's other vitamin and mineral needs, especially iron.

 Hanna N, et al. (2004).
 Effect of storage on breast